awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 1. On the **Account Settings** page, scroll to the end of the page to the **Close Account** section\.
 Read and ensure that you understand the text next to the check box\.

-1. Select the check box to confirm your understanding of the terms, and then choose **Close Account**\.
+1. Select the check box to confirm your understanding of the terms and then choose **Close Account**\.

 1. In the confirmation box, choose **Close Account**\.

 After you close an AWS account, you can no longer use it to access AWS services or resources\.
-You can only view the account's past bills and access AWS Customer Support\.
-You can reopen the account by contacting AWS Support\.
+You can only view the account's past bills and access AWS Support\.
+You can contact AWS Support  to reopen the account\.
 For more information, see [How do I reopen my closed AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/reopen-aws-account/) in the Knowledge Center\.